railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 sent and received.
 A system of rules enables you to set up actions that can automatically improve your process quality by ensuring that open cases never escape attention.

-As well as those functions, you've got tools to improve the productivity of all staff in their daily
+As well as those functions, you have got tools to improve the productivity of all staff in their daily
 work:

 * a document editor that interfaces with OpenOffice.org,